hjohnson12/Kanban-Tasker/README.md

 # Kanban Tasker

-This Windows 10 Universal Windows Platform (UWP) application uses a kanban board as a simple workflow visualization tool and allows dragging of individual tasks and multiple project boards.
+This Windows 10 Universal Windows Platform (UWP) application uses a kanban board as a simple workflow visualization tool and allows dragging of individual tasks and multiple project boards with syncing to OneDrive.

 ## Kanban Tasker Details

 Created with C#/XAML and the Windows 10 Universal Windows Platform.
 The UI is created with Extensible Application Markup Language (XAML) and backend is using C#.

+*New Screenshots Coming Soon

 Uses a kanban control created by [Syncfusion](https://www.syncfusion.com) fully customized to Kanban Taskers style (see corresponding data templates in *BoardView.xaml, and App.xaml*).
 Also implemented with a Sqlite database to store the tasks/boards and uses create, read, update, and delete (CRUD) operations against the database.